Brewers vs. Orioles Player Props Betting Odds

 Yelich Stats

-- Yelich has nine doubles, seven home runs, 29 walks and 25 RBI (55 total hits).
-He has swiped 16 bases.
+- Yelich has 56 hits with nine doubles, seven home runs and 29 walks.
+He has driven in 25 runs with 16 stolen bases.

 Yelich Recent Games